-This article goes over in detail grip techniques and general principles that I have learned over the years through coaching experience, trial and error and an in depth study of the the greatest cue sport players in the world.
+This article goes over in detail grip techniques and general principles that I have learned over the years through coaching experience, trial and error and an in-depth study of the greatest cue sports players in the world.

 I see a grip method and then I try it out to see if it can be incorporated into my technique in a positive way.
 Some things work out well and others are a disaster, some techniques are in sync with my basic timing others are not.

 We are all different, however your cue grip needs to include the basic fundamental principles that are common to all good players.
 Yes, your method will be different no doubt but also the same.